figus-cli/figus/packages/docs/config/figma-configs.md

 ## pageName

-- Type: `string`
+- **Type**: `string`
-- Required: `false`
+- **Required**: `false`

-The page name where the icons library sits in Figma.
-[See how to](../guide/figma.md) find that information in Figma Optional as some of Figma pages have only icons, so no need to filter by page name Try first without page name and if there are too many icons or no icons at all, add the page name.
+This is the name of the page in Figma where the icon library is located.
+To learn how to find this information in Figma, check [here](../guide/figma.md).
+This configuration is optional since some Figma pages consist solely of icons, eliminating the need to filter by page name.
+Start by leaving the `pageName` undefined.
+If you find too many icons or none at all, specify the page name.

 ```ts
 export default {